vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_init_code.md

 ^code init_device chapter-1/vk_engine.cpp
 }
 ```
-To select a GPU to use, we are going to use vkb::PhysicalDeviceSelector.
+To select a GPU to use, we are going to use `vkb::PhysicalDeviceSelector`.

-First of all, we need to create a VkSurfaceKHR object from the SDL window.
+First of all, we need to create a `VkSurfaceKHR` object from the SDL window.
 This is the actual window we will be rendering to, so we need to tell the physical device selector to grab a GPU that can render to said window.

 We need to enable some features.
 For now, those are dynamic rendering, and syncronization 2.
 Those are optional features provided in vulkan 1.3 that change a few things. dynamic rendering allows us to completely skip renderpasses/framebuffers (if you want to learn about them, they are explained in the old version of vkguide), and also use a new upgraded version of the syncronization functions.
-By giving the vkb::PhysicalDeviceSelector the `VkPhysicalDeviceVulkan13Features` structure , we can tell vkbootstrap to find a gpu that has those features.
+By giving the `vkb::PhysicalDeviceSelector` the `VkPhysicalDeviceVulkan13Features` structure , we can tell vkbootstrap to find a gpu that has those features.

 There are multiple levels of feature structs you can use depending on your vulkan version, you can find their info here: